Severomorsk

-Severomorsk (Североморск), known as Vayenga (Ваенга) until April 18, 1951, is a closed town in Murmansk Oblast, Russia.
+Severomorsk (Североморск), known as Vayenga (Ваенга) until 18 April 1951, is a closed town in Murmansk Oblast, Russia.
 Severomorsk is the main administrative base of the Russian Northern Fleet.
-The town is located on the coast of the Barents Sea along the Kola Bay 25 km northeast of Murmansk, the administrative centre of the oblast, to which it is connected by railway and a motorway.
+The town is situated on the coast of the Barents Sea along the Kola Bay 25 km northeast of Murmansk, the administrative centre of the oblast, to which it is connected by railway and a motorway.
+It is the main naval base of the Northern Fleet of Russia and the sixth largest city in the world beyond the Arctic Circle.

 History

 Early settlement

-The first settlement on the site of the modern city arose between 1896 and 1897.
-It was named Vayenga (Ваенга), after the river, the name of which itself comes from the Sami "vayongg", meaning "doe" or "reindeer".
-In 1917, only thirteen people lived in the settlement, who engaged in hunting, fishing and animal husbandry.
+The first settlement on the site of the current city was established between 1896 and 1897.
+It was named Vayenga (Ваенга), after the river, the name of which itself comes from the Sami "vayongg", meaning a female reindeer.
+The settlers were engaged in hunting, fishing and cattle breeding.
+In 1917, only thirteen people lived in the settlement.

 The founding of the Northern Fleet Base

-In 1926, the Murmansk office of logging was founded, one of the artels of which was sent to Vayenga.
-A barracks, a dormitory, and a banya were built, and a telephone line was laid through the village.
+In 1926, a timber procurement office was founded in Murmansk, one of the teams of which was sent to Vayenga.
+A barrack-dormitory, a bathhouse, and a telephone line were built in Vayenga.
 In 1933, the bay was chosen as one of the bases for the newly created Northern Fleet.
-From 1934 and until the beginning of World War II, wooden and brick buildings, as well as military installations, were built in the settlement, and the Vayenga-1 naval airfield was built in the neighbouring bay.
-From August 1941, all construction was suspended.
+From 1934 and until the beginning of World War II, wooden and brick buildings and military facilities were built in the town, and the Vayenga-1 naval airfield was built in the neighbouring bay.
+From August 1941, all construction was mothballed.
 The airfield was used by the British; namely No. 151 Wing RAF to protect the Arctic Convoys before their fighters were later handed over to the Soviet Naval Aviation.

-After the end of the war, construction was resumed.
-Vayenga, taking into account the existing arrangement, was chosen as one of the main bases of the Northern Fleet.
-On September 1, 1947, staff and management of the Northern Fleet were relocated from Polyarny to Vayenga.
-Also in 1947, the first secondary school in the city was opened.
-The population of Vayenga was then 3,884.
-In 1948, Vayenga's village Soviet of deputies of workers was opened.
+After the war, construction was resumed.
+Vayenga, given the existing facilities, was chosen as the main base for the Northern Fleet.
+On 1 September 1947, the headquarters and command of the Northern Fleet were relocated from Polyarny to Vayenga.
+In the same year, the first secondary school in the city was opened.
+The population of Vayenga was 3,884 people.
+In 1948, Vayenga's village Council of Workers' Deputies was formed.

 Severomorsk

-On April 18, 1951, Vayenga received town status and was renamed to Severomorsk, from the Russian "sever" (север), meaning "north", and "more" (море), meaning "sea".
-By the 1960s, the city was already thoroughly equipped.
-The city had its own bakery, sausage factory, and soft drink bottling plant, and a swimming pool was being built.
-On November 26, 1996, by the decree of the President of Russia, the city of Severomorsk, as a major naval base, was converted into a closed city.
-Settlements that have been merged into it include Safonovo, Roslyakovo, Safonovo-1, Severomorsk-3, and Shchukozero.
+On 18 April 1951, Vayenga received town status and was renamed to Severomorsk, from the Russian "sever" (север), meaning "north", and "more" (море), meaning "sea".
+By the 1960s, the town was more developed: the city had a bakery, a sausage factory, a soft drink bottling plant and a swimming pool.
+On 26 November 1996, by the decree of the President of the Russian Federation, the town of Severomorsk, as a major naval base, was transformed into a closed administrative-territorial entity (ZATO) (urban district) with the inclusion of the following populated areas under its jurisdiction: Safonovo, Roslyakovo, Safonovo-1, Severomorsk-3 and Shchukozero.

-Geography and climate
+Geography

 Location

 Severomorsk is located on the Kola Peninsula in the Arctic Circle, in the permafrost zone, on the rocky east coast of the Kola Bay of the Barents Sea.